Hunt Information

 Solving Spaces

 If you need a place for your team to work during the hunt, let us know during the registration process and we will try to accommodate you.
-Our ability to allocate classrooms like this will be limited, so we will prioritize teams which do not have other spaces available and who register in advance.
+We have limited classroom space, so our ability to allocate classrooms like this will be limited.
+We will prioritize teams which do not have other spaces available and who register in advance.

 Minors